raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 But if we want to actually deliver value, we need to iterate.
 To practice.
 To rewrite.
 In software, rewriting is how we make value for people.
 By making small changes that matter to the people that use our work, even if making those changes don't represent the most growth for ourselves as developers.[^2]

 [^2]: EcmaScript-6 is incorporating a `class` keyword.
 This is a classic example of rewriting and refining.
 It's not a "big idea" like promises or even proxies.
-It's not very glamerous, the people who don't like OO complain about it being unecessary, and the people who like OO complain that it ignores recent research.
+It's not very glamorous, the people who don't like OO complain about it being unecessary, and the people who like OO complain that it ignores recent research.
 Like most rewriting, it serves its users at the expense of its implementors, who'd probably be just as happy figuring out how to add gradual typing to ES-7.

 ### balance